FancyPixel/fancypixel.github.io/source/_posts/2015-05-23-apis-with-rails-render-json-the-simple-way.markdown

 end
 ~~~

+Very well, but we can do better.
+Our API will probably have a route for a user's data i.e. something like ```/v1/users/1``` so we can move in advance and simultaneously dry up our current code:

+---IT
 Molto bene, ma possiamo fare qualcosa di meglio, visto che quasi sicuramente la nostra API avrà anche una route che risponde con i dati relativi ad un utente, cioè qualcosa di simile a ```/v1/users/1``` possiamo portarci avanti con il lavoro, asciugando contemporaneamente il codice attuale:
+---

 ~~~ruby
 # app/serializers/v1/users_serializer.rb